aryanvx/voice-coder-studio/README.md

 For this first version, I kept it to the essentials:

-A landing page that explains what’s going on
+- A landing page that explains what’s going on

-A main coding interface with an editor that feels familiar if you’ve ever touched VS Code
+- A main coding interface with an editor that feels familiar if you’ve ever touched VS Code

-Voice recording controls so you can talk to your code
+- Voice recording controls so you can talk to your code

-Real-time transcription so you can see exactly what you just said (and catch when it misunderstood you)
+- Real-time transcription so you can see exactly what you just said (and catch when it misunderstood you)

-Mock AI code generation to make the whole thing feel alive
+- Mock AI code generation to make the whole thing feel alive

-A file navigation sidebar so you can jump between files without touching a mouse
+- A file navigation sidebar so you can jump between files without touching a mouse

-A command history panel so you can look back and see how you got here
+- A command history panel so you can look back and see how you got here

 The idea is to get the vibe right first — smooth animations, pulsing indicators when it’s listening, a layout that feels like an actual dev tool and not a clunky prototype.
 From here, it’s not a huge leap to plug in real AI models, adaptive syntax learning, and proper debugging commands.

 If you want to run it:

-Clone this repo
+  1. Clone this repo

-Open index.html in your browser
+  2. Open index.html in your browser

-Start talking to your editor
+  3. Start talking to your editor

-This is just the start — the plan is to turn this into a full AI-powered development environment that can understand your coding style, explain your bugs, and maybe even argue with you about why your variable names are terrible.
+This is just the start.

+T plan is to turn this into a full AI-powered development environment that can understand your coding style, explain your bugs, and maybe even argue with you about why your variable names are terrible.